SystemSpace/Compendium/compendium.rst

 Who is the most powerful leader of Systemspace?
   It's hard to say, really - there's the leader of RISEN, but the Key is really the one upholding everything so eh.

-How would you compare RISEN and literally any contemporany government in terms of survelliance and knowing about your personal life?
+How would you compare RISEN and literally any contemporary government in terms of surveillance and knowing about your personal life?
   They all use what we call an Identity. you can make a blank one whenever you want.
 There's also the Authority which you cannot easily swap out, because its simply a record of your basic features (species, gender etc).

   Authorities are per-body.